 In 1972, A. Jean Ayres, Ph.D.
 O.T.R., published a book suggesting that sensory issues in children weren’t symptoms of other disorders but in fact, their own unique and unrecognized disorder.

-Miller explains that we now know that there are six sub types of SPD.
-The one that applies to AJ is the following, sensory defensiveness:
+Miller explains that we now know that there are different subtypes of SPD.
+The one that applies to AJ is sensory over responsiveness particularly with tactile but also with auditory, taste, and smell.

 “Children who are over-responsive to sensation exhibit “sensory defensiveness” – an aversion to touch, sound, light, or other sensory input.
 Many of these children are fussy babies who grow into toddlers and grade schoolers who are anxious, have trouble making transitions, have frequent tantrums or meltdowns, and/or have difficulty in social situations.”
 (S.T.A.R. website)